-4.1.5.1 Made ground strata of SU6 were encountered in the archaeological test pits through which the boreholes were advanced and the uppermost cores, and extend up to 2.05m bgl (+34.86m OD) in ARCA CWR BH12.
+4.1.5.1 Made ground strata of SU6 were encountered in the archaeological test pits through which the boreholes were advanced and the uppermost cores.
 Such strata are so defined based on inclusion of materials that were only manufactured and/or used in the 19th to 21st centuries.
 However, when such materials and indeed older artefacts, are absent, it is difficult to separate SU6 Made ground from SU5 Archaeological deposits.
 In other words, the inferred thickness of Made ground deposits is best considered a minimum estimate.